 It seems that one of the most popular questions we get is what happens with my reverse mortgage and my home after death.
-After all, the reverse mortgage is intended to be the last loan that borrowers will ever need, so this is a question many homeowners and their heirs have on their minds.
-If they do get a reverse mortgage and it does enable them to live in their homes without paying a mortgage payment for the rest of their lives, what happens after death?
+The reverse mortgage is intended to be the last loan that borrowers will ever need, so this is a question many homeowners and their heirs have on their minds as many of them intend to keep the loan and the home for life.

-How Reverse Mortgages Work
+So How Reverse Mortgages Work?

-Firstly, to clarify one point, there are never any monthly payments of principal or interest due on a reverse mortgage.
+Exactly as the name implies – in reverse of a traditional or “forward” mortgage.
+There are no monthly payments of principal or interest due on a reverse mortgage.
 The loan accrues interest and other charges that are not due and payable until the last borrower permanently leaves the home (12 months or more).

 What Happens After Death?